 The effect of this is a slow grinding away of your assets.
 You don't want this when you are starting to invest and your asset base is relatively small, as it will face headwinds in growing large.
 And you don't want this if you are wealthy, as these small percentages equate to huge dollars.

-Take a look at my fees page.
-I think it falls in the category of refreshingly good news.
+Take a look at our fees page.
+We think our low fees fall in the category of refreshingly good news.

 Get Started Today.